Malexion/aurelia-table/README.md

 ```

 ## Current viewable/filtered rows
-You can bind to your grids current viewable rows which includes pagination/scroll limits and the basic filter/sort/map or you can bind to filtered rows which use the filter/sort/map functions.
+You can bind to your grids current viewable rows which includes pagination/scroll limits and filter/sort/map or you can bind to filtered rows which only use the filter/sort/map functions.
 ```html
 <aurelia-table view-model.ref="myTable"></aurelia-table>